-- a) Only those coming in direct contact with an Ebola patient are at risk. - b) Travel to [West Africa or insert current location] increases your risk of coming in contact with Ebola. - c) Additional information about Ebola can be found at CDC.gov.
+- a) Only those coming in direct contact with an Ebola patient are at risk. - b) Travel to [West Africa or insert current location] increases your risk of coming in contact with Ebola. - c) Additional information about Ebola can be found at www.CDC.gov.

-TOPIC: EBOLA VIRUS DISEASE - APPOINTMENT AT MED CENTER SAFE
+TOPIC: EBOLA VIRUS DISEASE - SAFETY OF MEDICAL CENTER APPOINTMENTS

-QUESTION: I HAVE AN APPOINTMENT AT THE MED CENTER, IS IT SAFE TO GO?
+QUESTION: I HAVE AN APPOINTMENT AT THE MED CENTER.
+IS IT SAFE TO GO?